DataDome/terraform-provider-datadome/.github/README.md

 $ cd examples
 ```

 4. Inside `main.tf`, set your Management API Key that you can find in [your dashboard](https://app.datadome.co/dashboard/management/integrations).
-If you don't have one, you can generate it.
+If you don't have one, please contact DataDome support to generate one.

 5. Run the following command to initialize the workspace and apply the sample configuration.